Julian Cole, Master Of Advertising Strategy From Planning Dirty Academy

 Josh Strawczynski: 11:48

 That is absolutely true.
 And my hat off to everyone who lives paycheck to paycheck and still makes the opportunities to go and do these things in their spare time.
 So to the other part of this, what I’m really interested in, and this is coming back to the mindset.
 So people who are thinking, well, I could put myself out there, but what if X happens?
-You were sending these emails to all these agency owners, owners, CEOs, heads of strategy, important people who are established when you went and you later worked for Sputnik, you worked for naked communications, the population.
+You were sending these emails to all these agency owners, owners, CEOs, heads of advertising strategy, important people who are established when you went and you later worked for Sputnik, you worked for naked communications, the population.
 When you went into these businesses to interview, presumably these guys had read your stuff, were you worried about the negative or you focused on the positive, at least this differentiates man?

 Julian Cole: 12:42